OluwafemiAbe/alx-pre_course/0x01-git/README.md

- I can do hard things
+ I can do hard things and not get tired